getlunchtray/usda_api/README.md

 ## Hosted Version

 LunchTray hosts our own version of this.
-If you would like to use that instead of self-hosting email me: noah (at) getlunchtray (dot) com and I'm sure we can work something out.
+If you would like to use that instead of self-hosting, email me: noah (at) getlunchtray (dot) com and I'm sure we can work something out.